Android App Launch Service

 • 9 — enable touchpad mouse

-eAcceleration of the mouse mode pointer.
+fAcceleration of the mouse mode pointer.

-fInitial speed of the mouse mode pointer.
+gInitial speed of the mouse mode pointer.

-gMax speed of the mouse mode pointer in pixels per second.
+hMax speed of the mouse mode pointer in pixels per second.

 Enable or disable touch screen state.